tenko/ECSMicroLib/README.md

 # ECSMicroLib
 ECS Oberon-2 Compiler framework for ARM32 MCUs

-Most of the code is ported from Alexander V. Shiryaev's O7 Micro framework for Oberon-07 based on the Black Box compiler.
+Some of the code is ported from Alexander V. Shiryaev's O7 Micro framework for Oberon-07 based on the Black Box compiler.

 Original project [Link](https://github.com/aixp/O7)